josephofiowa/dc-michelin-challenge/README.md

 ## Prize

-General Assembly DC has graciously agreed to sponsor the competition.
-The winner will earn $200.
+General Assembly DC and The Michelin Guide have graciously agreed to sponsor the competition.
+Between them, the winner earns **$500**.
 You're encouraged to spend this on a nice Michelin dinner!
-(Check out GA's part-time ga.co/2d5oiXu and full-time ga.co/2d5oiXu data science programs.
-Sorry those links aren't automatically clickable!)
+(Check out GA's part-time ga.co/2d5oiXu and full-time ga.co/2d5oiXu data science programs)

+In addition, **the Michelin Guide has reserved two tickets for the winner and their +1 to attend the Michelin Guide unveiling at the French Ambassador's residence** on the evening of October 13th.

-In addition, this competition will be promoted among press and tech meetups throughout DC.
-Performing well is an excellent way to gain recognition within the DC tech scene, as well as build a portfolio piece.
+And finally, this competition will be promoted among press and tech meetups throughout DC.
+Performing well is an excellent way to **gain recognition within the DC tech scene**, as well as build a portfolio piece.

 Thank you to [@hboyan](https://github.com/hboyan) for her help drafting this!